By Adam Bennett

 Why not take a moment to subscribe to The International’s free monthly newsletter?
 It takes seconds to sign up, and you’ll stay up to date with the stories shaping our world at a pace that won’t overwhelm.

-Adam Bennett is The International’s editor-in-chief.
-You can follow Adam on Twitter here.
+Adam Bennett is the editor-in-chief of The International.
+You can find him on Twitter here.